Ruth-ikegah/OpenPAYGO-docs/README.md

 # OpenPAYGO documentation website

-This OpenPAYGO documentation website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+The OpenPAYGO is an open source token system to enable PAYGO functionality in new products.This repository holds [the documentation for OpenPAYGO](https://enaccess.github.io/OpenPAYGO-docs/) and it is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ## Pre-requisites